Kiss

 Kiss Family (eleméri and ittebei)

-According to the authentic documents the family originates from Erzsébetváros in Transylvania (Torontál County), where it had a prestigious name in civil and commercial fields.
+According to the authentic documents the family originates from Erzsébetváros in Transylvania (Torontál County), where it had a prestigious reputation in civil and commercial fields.
 The family are descendants of the Armenian Ákoncz family.
-The family surname was acquired precisely because of the short stature of its members.
-(Kiss in Hungarian means small) The language of the family at the time, according to surviving documents, was still Armenian.
-The Kiss family gained considerable merit by their offers of military aid during the Prussian campaigns and won Hungarian nobility (Elemér and Ittebei) including a coat of arms from Queen Mária-Terezia (Sovereign of the Habsburg family which ruled over Austria, Hungary, Croatia, Bohemia, Transylvania).
-This nobility was proclaimed in 1761 in the county of Csanád, where already at that time the family were leasing a large estate.
+Their surname was acquired precisely due to the short stature of its members (Kiss in Hungarian means small).
+Surviving documents indicate that, at the time, the family still spoke Armenian.

 Izsák’s son Ágoston had three children – Gergely, Mária and Ernö.
 General eleméri and ittebei Ernö Kiss (Kishian in Armenian) was one of the Arad Martyrs of 1949.
-(See details of Ernő’s role in the revolution against the Austrian Empire on our page “Arad ‘).
+(See details of Ernö’s role in the revolution against the Austrian Empire on our page “Arad ‘).
 That branch of the family had no male descendants.
 Our branch of the Kiss family are from the descendants of Miklós.

 Miklós Kiss de Elemér et Ittebei (1852-1909) was the brother of Elemér Kiss (father of our grandmother).
 He married Katharina Maria Schratt a famous Austrian actress.
-She became Franz Joseph’s companion and was known as “the uncrowned Empress of Austria”.
+She became Franz Joseph’s companion and was known as “the uncrowned Empress of Austria“.
 It is said that Franz Joseph’s wife Empress Elisabeth actually encouraged the relationship between the actress and the Emperor.
-Schratt and her husband separated due to their incompatibility.
-The Emperor however gave Miklós the Hungarian title of Baron.
+Schratt and her husband separated due to incompatibility.
+The Emperor, however gave Miklós the Hungarian title of Baron.

 x Logo: Shield Security